Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Desember 2024 00.23.37 UTC
+- WIB: Selasa, 24 Desember 2024 01.32.07 UTC
-- WITA: Selasa, 24 Desember 2024 01.23.37 UTC
+- WITA: Selasa, 24 Desember 2024 02.32.07 UTC
-- WIT: Selasa, 24 Desember 2024 02.23.37 UTC
+- WIT: Selasa, 24 Desember 2024 03.32.07 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: technology
+Kategori: motivational